 Some of the videos are so normal they could be shot anywhere.
 Monroe is seen cooking, volunteering, opening packages from the family, learning tongue twisters and enjoying the sun.

 But the videos also depict the surreal (often somber) reality of being locked up in a city at the epicenter of a deadly virus outbreak.

 Monroe is often dressed in full protective clothing, while doing volunteer work such as delivering food delivered.

-In a video, medicines are seen passing through a fence by a pharmacist outside the quarantine area.
+In one video, medicines are seen passing through a fence by a pharmacist outside the quarantine area.
 In another, Monroe relates that he abandoned a trip to the grocery store after discovering that it had been sealed.

 "Um, yes, it's crazy", Monroe says nervously to the camera.